 Spend time in nature: Two hours spent in a green space each week is associated with better overall health and psychological wellbeing.
 This can include a brisk walk through your local park, a hike on a trail, time spent tending your garden, or walking the dog.

-Move your booty: Exercise boosts production of your body’s feel-good neurotransmitters, known as endorphins, which have a positive impact on your mood and stress.
+Move your booty: Exercise boosts the production of your body’s feel-good neurotransmitters, known as endorphins, which have a positive impact on your mood and stress.
 Though you might not always have time to hit the gym, a brisk walk, yoga at home or putting on some music for a quick boogie can be an excellent way to unwind.

 Treat yourself: Some mums find the only opportunity for solitude is a bathroom break, while others get interrupted by little knuckles knocking on the door.
-Plan some alone time by waiting until your child naps or calling in a babysitting favour, and recharge your batteries by reading a book, soaking in a bath, or scheduling some kid-free pamper time.
-You may grapple with feelings of guilt around taking time out, however prioritising time to yourself can prevent you from experiencing burn-out.
+Plan some alone time by waiting until your child naps or calling in a babysitting favour, and recharge your batteries by reading a book, soaking in a bath, or scheduling some kid-free to pamper time.
+You may grapple with feelings of guilt around taking time out, however, prioritising time to yourself can prevent you from experiencing burn-out.

 Hang out with friends or family: Maintaining your social connections is an integral part of fostering a support network.
 Good adult conversation over a cuppa can help you blow off steam and give you a break from talking in baby talk.

 Take a break from electronics: Scrolling through social media can add to your stress.
-Not only does it reduce the time you spend conversing with actual people, it can also leave you feeling self-conscious when comparing your life to embellished, picture-perfect Instagram grids.
+Not only does it reduce the time you spend conversing with actual people, but it can also leave you feeling self-conscious when comparing your life to embellished, picture-perfect Instagram grids.
 In fact, high exposure to social media has been associated with poor mood and depression in adults.

 Click here to discover how you can disconnect from social media.